Andoni Iraola exclusive interview: Bournemouth manager on a rollercoaster first season and evolving to progress

 Eyebrows were raised when Bournemouth parted ways with Gary O'Neil last summer.

-Hastily appointed after Scott Parker's sudden and unexpected departure, he had eventually steered the Cherries away from relegation trouble during their first season back in the Premier League.
+Hastily appointed after Scott Parker's sudden and unexpected departure, O'Neil had eventually steered the Cherries away from relegation trouble during their first season back in the Premier League.

 Chairman Bill Foley wanted to freshen things up; to take the club in a new direction as he put his stamp on the Dorset club, and so replaced him with Andoni Iraola the very same day.
 "With his contract in Spain coming to an end this summer we wanted to act quickly," said the American businessman.